How Does Wise Work?

 Taavet Hinrikus and Kristo Käärmann set up Wise (formerly known as TransferWise) in 2011.
 As expats living in London they were tired of paying so much to send money home.

-According to Crunchbase, Wise has raised over $1.1 billion in 11 rounds of venture funding.
-In its last round of funding in July 2020, the company raised $319 million and is now valued at $5 billion dollars.
+According to Crunchbase, Wise has raised over $1.3 billion in 12 rounds of venture funding.
+In its last round of funding in August 2021, 99math raised $1 million.
 Investors into the company include Techstars, BlackRock, JP Morgan.

 Is Wise safe and legit?